MicrosoftDocs/dynamics-365-ai/ai-docs/sales/enable-configure-sales-accelerator.md

 - Purchase a **Dynamics 365 Sales Insights** license, or start a trial to use advanced Sales Insights features.

 - Enable advanced Sales Insights features.
-More information: [Enable and configure advanced Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-advanced-sales-insights-features)
+More information: [Install and configure premium Sales Insights features](intro-admin-guide-sales-insights.md#install-and-configure-premium-sales-insights-features).

 ### Recommendation